 June 3, 2020 - 7pm (CDT)

 Pianist David Jalbert has established himself among the elite of a new generation of classical musicians.
 CBC named him among the 15 best Canadian pianists of all time.
 Jalbert performs regularly as a soloist and recitalist across North America and Europe.
 His solo recordings have garnered international praise.
 A national and international prize-winner, he's won four Opus Awards, was nominated three times at the Juno Awards, and was the 2007 laureate of the Virginia Parker Prize of the Canada Council for the Arts.
-He is currently an associate professor at University of Ottawa.

 June 5, 2020 - 7pm (CDT)